22 Tips to Optimize Your Kindle Reading Experience

 20.Kindle Web Browser

 Kindle has a web browser to access the web.
-It is not the most capable, but you can browse a basic version of the web, Which is pretty cool.
+Although it’s not the most capable, you can browse a basic version of the web, which is pretty cool.
 To access the browser, go to Home Screen→Click Three dots on the Right Top corner→select “Web Browser.”

 21.Calibre